saims0n/OSCP-BUFFER-OVERFLOW-PREP/README.md

 2) creating offset value. with msf
-   > msf-pattern_create -l 3000
+   > /usr/bin/msf-pattern_create -l 3000
-   where 3000 is Crash byte of the program
+   where 3000 is Crash byte of the program when send Note Down the eip (Make sure to verify once again by restarting the immunity and this time send 'A'*crashbyte and 'B'*4 after the crashing   again you'll be able to see the 42424242 in EIP  )

    After getting the crash byte we have to control the intruction pointer to do this we'll use the msf venome

-3) msf-pattern_offset -l 3000 -q 35724134 (this is value of eip)
+3) /usr/bin/msf-pattern_offset -l 3000 -q 35724134 (this is value of eip)

     output- [*] Exact match at offset 524